 A cornerstone of the New College experience is your ability to work with faculty to design your own independent study and conduct hands-on research.
 During the four-week Interterm each January, you work one-on-one with your professor or in a small group on a research project, lab experiment or scholarly paper.
 Or, you can use this time to study abroad — from Antarctica to the Amazon — take part in an off-campus internship or even put together your own art exhibit or performance.The ISP Handbook and the workshop held in November of each year provide guidance to students as to the types of ISPs that faculty encourage.
 Projects may be carefully defined at the beginning or left open-ended and exploratory.
 Three ISPs are required for graduation.

-We offer nearly 40 different Areas of Concentration (Majors), including several established interdisciplinary concentrations.Read more here
+We offer more than 35 different Areas of Concentration (Majors), in humanities, social sciences, and natural sciences, as well as a number of interdisciplinary concentrations.Read more here

 In the first year, students will study statistics and computer science tools used for data analysis using data from corporate partners.
 In the second year, students will work on group software-based projects using real data from industry and research organizations, with a final semester of paid internships at partner institutions.Read more here